How To Succeed In The Restaurant Business

 • During most episodes, the Restaurant Impossible changes include simplifying the menu and reducing offerings - too big means too much food inventory, longer prep times and fewer table turns (people take too long to study the menu).
 Pastori's in Ellington, Connecticut had an outdoor sign which advertised "pizza, lounge, restaurant."
 Over 400 items were listed on the menu.
 Surprisingly, pizza was not one of the top five sellers.
 One of Chef Robert first actions was to drastically cut the restaurant's menu size.
 Fewer offerings reduce food inventory and, therefore, will increase cash flow.

 Finally, consider benchmarking your most profitable counterparts.
 Darden Restaurants is one of the largest and most successful large restaurant chains.
 Darden operates over 1,800 locations (Red Lobster, Olive Garden, LongHorn Steakhouse and others).
 The company's food & labor runs about 62% and its net profit before taxes is in the 7-8% range.
 A typical Darden restaurant does $3.9 million in annual sales.
+The Olive Garden segment of Darden's business does over $4 billion in annual sales from its almost 900 locations.

 Learn your costs, price items accordingly, keep it simple and make a profit on everything you do.